HackYourFutureBelgium/curriculum/06-frontend-frameworks.md

 * Because your code is passing through extra steps before executed by the JS engine, debugging becomes much more complicated.
 It takes take and practice to figure out which bugs happen at the framework level, and which happen at the JS level.
 To help with this, all strong frameworks come with their custom debugging tools & libraries which are helpful but also add to the list of things to learn.
 * These extra layers mean you can no longer just open your index.html file in the browser and expect it to work.
 You will need to learn how to work with NPM/Yarn scripts & dependencies to test, develop and deploy your apps.
 * Projects with frameworks often don't even use plain JavaScript!
 They'll use TypeScript, JSX, or other custom syntax to boost productivity and catch common errors.
 These tools can help enormously but do require additional study to use well, and add layers of _transpilers_ and dependencies between you and the final code.
-* Writing code for frameworks means a browser needs the framework code to run your apps.
+* Writing code for frameworks means a browser needs the framework code as well to run your apps.
 Sending all of this extra code adds to load time & performance of your apps.
 In many simple use cases a framework's optimizations aren't even enough to make up for this extra hit to performance.
+* Most popular frontend frameworks & supporting libraries/tools are open-source projects that depend on other open source projects.
+This means you don't ultimately have control over the code in your apps.
+Small changes in any dependency has the potential to introduce bugs, or even crash your apps.
+To avoid this you will need to be very careful about managing dependencies & versions.

-> In this module you will be using Create React App, a project starter that will take care of most of these complexities so you don't have to worry about them for now.
-But they're still there and you will have to deal with them yourself one day very soon.
+> In this module you will be using Create React App, a project starter that will hide most of this complexity so you don't have to worry about it (for now).
+But it's all still there, waiting behind the scenes for you to learn about one day very soon :)

 ## What you can Build

-By the end of this module you will be able to build singe page apps that integrate public API's, just like last module!
-But this time around they'll be built using React instead of vanilla JS.
+By the end of this module you will be able to build singe page apps that allow users to interact with public API's, just like last module.
+But this time around you will be building them using the React framework and build tooling.
+Your final project may not _look_ much different from before, but the journey will be unrecognizable!

 ## New Frontiers

 Wouldn't it be nice if you could save user data between page loads?
 Or if you could read and write data directly to your computer?
 You sure can!
-But then you're no long building frontend apps, your building ...
+But then you're no long just building frontend apps, you're building ...

 <hr>
 <hr>